takashialpha/core-shell/README.md

 ## Credits

-Huge thanks to the maintainers of the dependencies and the Rust ecosystem.
+Huge thanks to the maintainers of the dependencies and the Rust ecosystem. **PLEASE READ OUR [WIKI](https://github.com/takashialpha/core-shell/wiki) FOR MORE INFORMATION**

 > ⚠️ Warning: Some information may be outdated as this README is updated only with new releases.

 ***

-core-shell wiki 0.1.0 from core-shell 0.1.0
+core-shell readme 0.1.0 from core-shell 0.1.0